MetalShellImpaler/MetalShellImpaler/README.md

 - 🔭 I’m currently working on a Powershell and Batch Scripts.

-- 🌱 I’m currently learning  Python.
+- 🌱 I’m currently learning  Python and Javascript.

 - ❓ Ask me about anything related to Technology.